-The Navy IRR is a force that consists of personnel who must fulfill their MSO under 10 U.S.C., 651, members fulfilling a service obligation incurred via contract, and those who have fulfilled their MSO but voluntarily remain in the IRR.
-The IRR is composed of the Active Status Pool (ASP) and the Volunteer Training Unit (VTU).
+The Navy IRR is a force that consists of personnel who must fulfill their MSO under 10 U.S.C., 651 and members fulfilling a service obligation incurred via contract.
+The IRR is composed of the Active Status Pool (ASP) and the Voluntary Training Unit (VTU).

 What is Active Status Pool (ASP)?

 The ASP is a manpower pool consisting of individuals who have had training and have previously served in the active force or in the SELRES and are serving in a non-pay, non-drill status.